gibfahn/dot/up/manual.md

 ### PreReqs

-While running `up-rs` for the first time, you will need to ensure you set up gpg and ssh keys you need in later steps.
+While running `up` for the first time, you will need to ensure you set up gpg and ssh keys you need in later steps.

 ### System Preferences